-Now that you are leaving the University of Washington, you may have questions on how to access some of the health sciences resources that you have used while here at the University of Washington.
+Now that you are leaving the University of Washington, you may have questions about how to access some of the health sciences resources that you have used while here at the University of Washington.

 The e-resources on the UW Health Sciences Library webpage that are annotated with a lock icon are restricted by license agreements to current UW faculty, staff and students.
 This Life after the U libguide will suggest a variety of unrestricted websites to visit to find similar information.
 You may also want to consult the public libraries or the library at your place of employment for additional resources.